Why choose Silver Oaks over other International Schools?

 for more info on Mindspark, click here.

-What is the maximum strength of class?
+What is the strength of a classroom?

 PP1 to G12 – 25 students